-This course is designed to provide students with a fundamental understanding of programming for writing scripts that are supplemental to artificial intelligence, and for understanding documentation that AI typically depends on.
-Over the course of four weeks, participants will learn the fundamentals of variables, datatypes, string syntax, conditional logic, data structures, functions, classes, composition, and inheritance.
+The AI Programming I course is designed to provide students with an introductory understanding of Machine Learning, as well as how to write in computer programming language for writing scripts that are supplemental to artificial intelligence.
+Over the course of four weeks, participants will learn the fundamentals of how we create AI models, with a particular focus on how to write Python scripts to automate various tasks with AI.
 The curriculum is structured to address the skills necessary for a machine learning professional, ensuring that students gain practical knowledge through virtual labs and hands-on exercises.
-The program concludes with an externship to equip students for applied practice in a workplace environment.